 Marseille was initially founded around 600 BC as a Greek colony, populated by settlers from Phocaea (Turkey).
 The city sided with the Roman Republic against Carthage during the Second Punic War (218-201 BC).
 The city managed to keep its commercial empire even when Rome expanded into Europe and North Africa.
 However, it finally lost its independence following the Roman Siege of Massilia in 49 BC, during Caesar’s Civil War.
 Marseille prospered during the Roman Empire, becoming an early centre of Christianity.

-Marseille was again ravaged by disease and lost a significant portion of its population during the Great Plague of Marseille, in 1720.
+Disease and lost a significant portion of its population ravaged Marseille during the Great Plague of Marseille, in 1720.
 The city entirely recovered by the middle of the 18th century.

 By 1792 the bustling city became a focal point of the French Revolution.
 It was the birthplace of France’s national anthem, La Marseillaise.
 The Industrial Revolution and the establishment of the French Empire during the 19th century allowed for further expansion.
 The German Wehrmacht occupied the city in 1942.
 Subsequently, it was heavily damaged by Allied bombing during World War II.
+French government calls to people from French Colonies to help to rebuild the city.
 The city has since become a significant centre for immigrants from former French colonies, such as French Algeria.